AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/universal-editor/templates.md

 Learn how to create and use page templates with the Universal Editor.

+>[!NOTE]
+>
+>This feature will be available in an upcoming release of AEM as a Cloud Service.

 ## What are Page Templates? {#what-are}

 Branding and marketing guidelines often dictate particular layouts for your content pages.
 It is also often a practical reality that many of your pages will share the same structure and layout.
 To save your content authors time, pages can be created from templates.